Bitcoin don’t exist physically and technically.

-Services like BitAddress and Bitcoin Paper Wallet can be used to completely create a random bitcoin addresses and private keys for storing or transferring the cryptocurrency.
+A paper wallet can be used to create a random Bitcoin address and private key for storing the crypto.

-However, a precaution indicated that before you create a paper wallets address, you should be very sure that no one is watching you.
+It is advised that before you create a paper wallet address, you should be very sure that no one is watching you.

-It is advisable that you make use of brand new operating system and also make sure that a networked camera is not enabled at the location where you’re creating the paper address, while using none networked printers as well.
+You can make use of brand new operating system, and also make sure that a networked camera is not enabled where you’re creating the paper address.

-It is also important to let you know that printing important information on a piece of paper, means that you have to securely guard that piece of paper from water, damping or generally wear or tear.
+It is also important to let you know that printing information on a piece of paper, means you have to securely guard that piece of paper from damages.

 I will always advise you to always laminate your paper wallet if you choose this kind of method to store your Bitcoin investment.